Science and Research

 • linking results with museum documentation

-This section is intended to present analytical equipment, measurements, and methods that support the analysis of natural history materials.
+This section is intended to describe analytical equipment, measurements, and methods that support the study of natural history material.

-Analytical instrumentation enables additional processing and interpretation of samples, with an emphasis on data that contribute to research, documentation, and the preservation of collections.
+Analytical instrumentation enables further processing and interpretation of samples, with emphasis on data that supports research, documentation, and the preservation of material.

 • sample analysis and measurement